CAN: Feature Co-Action for Click-Through Rate Prediction: Conclusion

 \section{Conclusion}

-In this paper, we stress the importance of feature co-action modeling, which is underestimated by previous works.
-Inspired by cartesian product model, we propose a new feature cross paradigm using a specially designed network, Co-Action Network (CAN).
-The CAN disentangles the representation learning and co-action modeling via a flexible module, co-action unit.
-Moreover, multi-order enhancement and multi-level independence are introduced in co-action unit to further promote the ability of feature co-action modeling.
-The experiments show that the CAN outperforms the previous works and has better generalization ability to new feature combinations.
-For now, the CAN is deployed in Alibaba display advertisement system and serving the main traffic.
+In this paper, we stress the importance of feature interaction modeling, which is not fully explored by previous works.
+Inspired by cartesian product, we propose a new feature interaction paradigm using a specially designed network, Co-Action Network (CAN).
+The CAN disentangles the representation learning and feature interaction modeling via a flexible module, co-action unit.
+Moreover, multi-order enhancement and multi-level independence are introduced in co-action unit to further promote the ability of feature interaction modeling.
+The experiments show that the CAN outperforms the previous works.
+CAN has been deployed in the display advertisement system in Alibaba and served the main traffic.
+We believe this work has pushed feature interaction learning a step forward and multi-feature and lightweight interaction modeling will be further explored in the future.